y2kbugger/baremetal-riscv-renode/kos/backlog.md

 # Active
-- Add a developer section to the readme
+- to handle escape sequences in the shell

 # Backlog
 I want:
-- to handle escape sequences in the shell
 - slow down count forever and laugh forever
 - to not have to manually put end this function in program definition.
 - all Process mutating functions to happen via kernel call so that race conditions are rendered impossible. e.g. stop all running processes is current called straight from the shell.